 This is basic guidance to know How much do Industrial Robots Cost? and when the investment payback?
 Our robot calculator tool can help you to have an idea of all the costs involved.
 It is not an easy task because every project is unique and it is based on the company’s needs.

-Robots are predictable and produce high-quality work, they offer peace-of-mind to business’s owner.
+Robots are predictable and produce high-quality work.
+They offer peace-of-mind to the business’s owner.
 But, there are concerns about robot cost and the question that always people ask is How much do Industrial Robots cost?

 First, you need to know the current labour costs related to manual tasks.
 At this stage, the company must have a clear understanding of the robotic system scope they want to carry out by the robots.

 - Downtime costs

 - Scrap Parts Costs

 The production income is an essential part of the robot ROI calculation value.
 The cost savings are the difference between your current situation and your potential situation.

 Besides, a robot cell investment does not increase income, but rather savings.
 Also, remember to find a reliable robot integrator and request a formal quotation.
 However, before proceeding with the investment, you need to do a risk analysis and ask the robotic integration company to help you with the Robotic ROI.